Sign up now for our Energy Accelerator course and transform your health. Learn More & Register!

 The Ins-and-Outs of Inflammation

 Not too long ago, I read a book called Metabolical by Dr. Robert Lustig.
-He is a now-retired pediatric endocrinologist who trained in nutritional biochemistry at MIT, then attended medical school at Cornell.
+He is a now-retired pediatric endocrinologist who trained in nutritional biochemistry at MIT and then attended medical school at Cornell.

 What’s he up to now?
-He challenges the current health paradigm, which he believes has gone off the rails under the influence of certain industries in our society.
-He ascribes to 8 underlying causes of disease, one of which is inflammation.
+He challenges the current health paradigm, which he believes has gone off the rails under the influence of specific industries in our society.
+He ascribes to 8 underlying disease causes, one of which is inflammation.

-I like to keep things simple, and as I learned from my mentor, Dr. Dan Kalish, I consider 4 main drivers of chronic disease, but like Dr. Lustig, I agree, one of those is inflammation.
+I like to keep things simple, and as I learned from my mentor, Dr. Dan Kalish, I consider four main drivers of chronic disease, but like Dr. Lustig, one is inflammation.

-The truth is: inflammation isn’t always harmful!
+The truth is that inflammation isn’t always harmful!
 Your body was perfectly designed for inflammation to arise from time to time.
 Inflammation is trying to protect you.
-And, we need an inflammatory response to kill foreign invaders like bacteria or viruses and heal injuries, like a sprained ankle.
+We need an inflammatory response to kill foreign invaders like bacteria or viruses and heal injuries like a sprained ankle.

-However, inflammation can go rogue, and the standard American lifestyle and the standard American diet sets us up for just that.
+However, inflammation can go rogue, and the standard American lifestyle and diet set us up for just that.

 Do you know what’s so great AND confusing about functional medicine?
 Everything can cause everything, and anything can cause anything.

-But I have seen the functional approach work enough times to know that results come if I trust the process, don’t give up, and constantly tweak and assess the underlying physiology.
-It’s a marathon and not a sprint kind of mentality that requires precision, patience, and perseverance.
+However, I have seen the functional approach work enough times to know that results come if I trust the process, don’t give up, and constantly tweak and assess the underlying physiology.
+It’s a marathon, not a sprint mentality requiring precision, patience, and perseverance.
 The only way we’ll fail is if we give up.
 I don’t give up easily.
-I LOVE when it works the first time efficiently.
+I LOVE it when it works efficiently the first time.
 But I’m always committed to investigating when it doesn’t work quickly and figuring it out like a detective.

 What causes inflammation?
-The food we eat plays a vital role, and so do the things living in our gut that can either make or break our microbiome.
-Inflammation can also present itself in a wide range of forms such as:
+The food we eat plays a vital role, as do the things living in our gut that can either make or break our microbiome.
+Inflammation can also present itself in a wide range of forms, such as:

 1. Emotional stress/ negative thoughts